 Note: Exclusionary contracts can have multiple levels of coverage and may have specific provisions that exclude coverage in lower levels and include coverage in higher levels of coverage.
 Be sure that you request the most comprehensive coverage available.

 Listed Component Contract - This type of contract lists only what will be specifically covered.
 If it's not listed, it's not covered.
-This type of contract can make it very difficult to determine what is NOT covered.
+This type of contract can make it very difficult to determine what is NOT covered, although it is a less expensive option.

 Contract Protection - One thing you don't want to have to worry about is completely losing the money you invested in an extended warranty.
 You hope you don't need the coverage or have any claims, but you certainly don't want your money to disappear leaving you with no coverage at all.